 Kentucky Railway Museum: Very similar to official The Polar Express train rides the KRM's Santa Express and North Pole Express offer an hour train ride while allowing kids to enjoy hot chocolate and cookies during their trip to see Santa all while wearing their PJs!
 Trains are host beginning November 30th and run through December 21, 2018.
 Please visit the museum's website for more information.

 No events known.

 Boothbay Railway Village: This organization is located in Boothbay, Maine with a heritage dating back to 1965 when the museum first opened for the purpose of displaying railroad memorabilia collected by George McEvoy.
 Today, it includes a great many other transportation artifacts, such as historic automobiles.
-Finally, they host short train excursions on the grounds, including special events for the holidays.
+Finally, they host short train excursions on the grounds, including special events for the holidays (North Pole Express and Candlelight & Cocktail On The Rails).
 To learn more please visit their website.

 Seashore Trolley Museum: The museum's Christmas Prelude, held on select dates in early December,